 In our interview, we discuss the importance of Tuk-Tam’s initiative, the state of the Bulgarian ecosystem, the recent developments with Empower Capital, and the role of different actors in creating a sustainable entrepreneurial environment.

-In your opinion, what is the impact of events like Tuk-Tam’s Hive and the Tuk-Tam community in general?
+The Recursive: In your opinion, what is the impact of events like Tuk-Tam’s Hive and the Tuk-Tam community in general?

 Elvin Guri: The big goal of the Tuk-Tam community is to keep the diaspora of young people close so that they can better assess and evaluate the opportunities Bulgaria has to offer.
 To me, this is far more interesting than the simple business side of getting together for a conference.

 What I hope that the participants will get out of the upcoming event on September 9 will be first and foremost the conviction that there are great things they can do in Bulgaria.

 This way, little by little, we’d be creating the kind of conditions in the country that can be increasingly conducive to setting up your own business here.
 An environment where one can take responsibility, find the right partners for solving problems and find the right type of financing.

 And, God knows, the country really needs the engagement of the Tuk-Tam community.
 The events of the past year show very clearly how much there is to do in the country, and how young, energetic people can bring back hope and enthusiasm to society.

 How can we engage young people to start their own business in Bulgaria?